Toymaking is about playing, you do not need toys to play but introducing a toy is a sure way of initiating play.

 We feel our role is to empower and equip teachers with the resources required to make toys and run workshops.

-The experience has come from 3 years of working with trainee teachers at Bonga Teacher Training College in Ethiopia.
+Much of our experience with teachers has come from working with trainee teachers at Bonga Teacher Training College in Ethiopia, it has not been possible to follow up as to what their problems of implementation have been.

-To make the project sustainable we need the college to be able to take over the teaching.
+To make the project sustainable it would be ideal for teacher training colleges to take over the teaching.
 It has become clear that this type of teaching is not within the experience of any of the lecturers, they have neither experienced or taught practical subjects.
 They are enthusiastic makers though, but do not fully understand the significance of this style of teaching.
 It is government policy to introduce hands on learning, but little support for how to achieve it.
 This makes for added difficulties in the short term and probably in these circumstances requires a much longer term strategy than this project can manage.

 The value of toymaking to empower all people has been well demonstrated and is always very rewarding.